adrianre12/RV/README.md

 - Avatar: Just a third person avatar.
 - NPC: Two NPCs who fight each other.
 - NPC-Player: NPC hostile to player.
 WIP
+- NPC-Siege: Proff of concept for AI intereacting with objects, see RVExt.
+This example is a siege where a defender repairs walls while they are being attacked.
+WIP

 ## Health Bar
 RV-HonorAI comes with a health bar prefab called CharCanvas.
 If this is added as a child of a NPC the health bar will automatically be displayed and updated.